CharlyCst/MPK_research/notes/mpk.md

 libmpk maintains the mappings between virtual keys and pages to avoid scanning through pages with `mpk_munmap`.

+libmpk offer a proper execute only permission (synchronized among threads, contrary to `mprotect` for execute only) and better performances overall.

 ### Key virtualization

 libmpk enables an application to use more than 16 page groups by virtualizing hardware keys.
 The application is prohibited from manipulating hardware keys.